sarahstrong314/MCR3U/8 - Financial Applications/1 - Simple Interest and Linear Growth.md

 Looking at the formula for simple interest, we can see that it is a linear relation.
 This means that when you deposit money into an account using a simple interest plan and leave it, your money will grows in a linear fashion.

 Depending on how often the rate is applied, it might not always be growing.
 Often, the interest is applied after every year, which would resemble a **linear step function** rather than a linear function.

+1. Describe an investment that could be represented by the function f(x) = 500(1 + 0.05x).

+TODO:
+- make and describe connections between simple interest, arithmetic sequences, and linear growth, through investigation with technology (e.g., use a spreadsheet or graphing calculator to make simple interest calculations, determine first differences in the amounts over time, and graph amount versus time)